yairgil/Docker-Provider/README.md

 │   ├── troubleshoot/                         - scripts for troubleshooting of Azure Monitor for containers onboarding issues │   ├── onboarding/                           - scripts related to Azure Monitor for containers onboarding for non-AKS and preview AKS features
 │   ├── privatepreview/                       - scripts related to private preview features goes here ..
+│   ├── buildscripts/                         - scripts related to build such as installing pre-requisites etc.
 ├── source/                                   - source code
 │   ├── code/                                 - source code
 │   │   ├── go/                               - out_oms plugin code in go lang